cloudposse/atmos/website/docs/core-concepts/components/remote-state.md

 modules to work with [Atmos CLI config](/cli/configuration) and [Atmos stacks](/core-concepts/stacks).
 The provider processes stack configurations to get the final config for an Atmos component in an Atmos stack.
-The final component config is then used by the [remote-state](https://github.com/cloudposse/terraform-yaml-stack-config/tree/main/modules/remote-state) Terraform module to return the remote state for the component stack.
+The final component config is then used by the [remote-state](https://github.com/cloudposse/terraform-yaml-stack-config/tree/main/modules/remote-state) Terraform module to return the remote state for the component in the stack.

 <br/>